Bish (group): 2015: Formation and debut

+2016–2017: Major label debut

-On 14 August 2015, Bish revealed the music video for their first single, the Celtic metal song "OTNK", featuring the new members.
-On 2 October 2015 it was announced that Bish would release a second album with the title Full Metal Jacket.
+On 2 October 2015, it was announced that Bish would release a second album with the title Full Metal Jacket.
 This was later changed to Fake Metal Jacket, and was released on 20 January 2016.
 Fake Metal Jacket was promoted with a music video for the song "Monsters", which originally appeared on their first album.
-Upon release, the album reached 5th place on the daily Oricon album charts.

 On 19 January 2016, Bish announced at the final leg of their "Idol Is Shit" tour that they would have their major debut through the label Avex Trax in May 2016.

 The group released the hardcore punk song "Deadman" as their major-label debut single on 5 May, billing the 99-second number as "(Probably) the shortest major debut song ever?!"
-The coupling track "earth" was composed by Tetsuya Komuro and the release was mastered by Tim Young.
-"Deadman" reached 5th position on the Oricon weekly singles chart, and shortly after its release, Bish announced the release of their major-label debut album in October 2016.
+The coupling track "Earth" was composed by Tetsuya Komuro and the release was mastered by Tim Young.
+Shortly after the singles' release, Bish announced the release of their major-label debut album in October 2016.

 On 16 May 2016, member Hug Mii announced her withdrawal from Bish, citing family reasons as the cause.
 Her last performance was on 2 June.

 On 1 August 2016, new member Ayuni D was revealed to the public.
-She made her debut with the group at the "TOKYO BiSH SHiNE repetition" event on 24 August, where they announced the title of their upcoming October album, Killer Bish.
+She made her debut with the group at the "Tokyo Bish Shine Repetition" event on 24 August, where they announced the title of their upcoming October album, Killer Bish.

 Aina the End, the lead vocalist of the group, underwent surgery for vocal polyps at the end of 2016, which meant the group ended their activities for the year with the free concert "In The End".
-She returned in 2017, and Bish announced their single "Promise the Star" would be released later in the year.
+She returned in 2017, and Bish announced their single "Promise the Star" would be released in March.

 Bish released their first mini-album, Giant Killers, on 28 June, featuring title track "Giant Killers" and "Shakai no Rule", the theme song for cartoon Heybot!, with lyrics written by Hashiyasume Atsuko.
 Certain editions of the album contain "Introducing Bish", a twelve-track compilation CD featuring new recordings of past Bish songs featuring vocals by Ayuni D.

 On 4 November 2017, Bish had a surprise release of their second major-label album, The Guerrilla Bish, exclusively through Tower Records.
 The album was released at a price of ¥299 without any prior advertising, and the surprise edition is packaged without cover art or a lyrics booklet, a reference to Kanye West's sixth album Yeezus.
 The music video for the lead song "My landscape" was filmed at the Mojave Air and Space Port's airplane graveyard in California, as was the photography for the album cover.